-Established in 1993, the Olympic College Foundation promotes and receives philanthropic gifts for the benefit of Olympic College.
-A non-profit 501(c)(3) organization, the Foundation seeks support for student scholarships, program enhancements, and capital projects, as well as cultural events and activities that enrich the college community.
-By securing contributions to the college, the Foundation provides an extra measure of support which contributes to excellence at OC.
+Established in 1993, the Olympic College Foundation is celebrating 21st year of making an impact on Olympic College.
+The Foundation promotes and receives philanthropic gifts for the benefit of Olympic College.
+A non-profit 501(c)(3), the Foundation's mission is to serve and enrich all of our communities by providing quality education and training for all who seek to improve their lives through learning.
+The Foundation seeks support for student scholarships, program enhancements, and capital projects, as well as cultural events and activities that enrich the college community.
+By securing contributions to the College, the Foundation provides an extra measure of support which contributes to excellence at Olympic College.